122: Labour's Freebies and The End of the Peers Show

 having appeared in front of various parliamentary committees trying to point out exactly that point, Adam, which was entirely lost on many of the members who couldn't see the problem here,

-literally we went into the business of tickets for football matches.
+we literally went into the business of tickets for football matches.

 And I was trying to say that if, say, Taylor Swift sends you some free tickets, lovely.